 There are several ways in which HVAC maintenance will save you money.
 First and foremost, routine maintenance will reduce the risk of expensive repairs.
 It will also increase your system’s lifespan.
 This means you won’t have to pay for a new heater, air conditioner or other HVAC parts as often.
 And, you’ll avoid costly installation fees.

 Second, routine maintenance will save you money if you need to file a repair claim under warranty.
 HVAC parts are expensive, and many HVAC manufacturers require proof of annual maintenance.
 Providing proof will reduce repair costs significantly.

-Finally, routine maintenance will ensure that your HVAC system is running efficiently and effectively.
+Finally, routine maintenance will ensure that your HVAC system runs efficiently and effectively.
 This will reduce energy use, thus reducing your energy bill.
-In fact, your energy bill may decline by up to 30%.
+Your energy bill may decline by up to 30%.

 It Helps Ensure Healthy Indoor Air Quality

 There may be mold, mildew, dust and debris in your HVAC system.
 When these air pollutants are left to their own devices, they significantly reduce indoor air quality in several ways.